Historic Culture Preservation

 Maria Abundis and Rogelio Alfaro pictured at

 Padua Hills Theater in Claremont California.
-In
+In background: José

-background: José Guadalupe Rubio and Celia García.
+Guadalupe Rubio and Celia García

 From the Fages Collection.